node-muneem/muneem/docs/routeMapping.md

 muneem.start();
 ```

 serviceName, authentication , cache-out, cache-in , and compress in above mappings are the name of request handlers.
-They can be registered against some name and that name can be used as a reference in route mapping (see above examples) or directly;
+They can be registered with some name and that name can be used as a reference in route mapping.
+You can also map a handler without registering it.

 ```JavaScript
 const muneem = Muneem();